khulnasoft-bot/github-actions-sandbox/docs/en/docs/deployment/docker.md

 When working with **Kubernetes** or similar distributed container management systems, using their internal networking mechanisms would allow the single **load balancer** that is listening on the main **port** to transmit communication (requests) to possibly **multiple containers** running your app.

-Each of these containers running your app would normally have **just one process** (e.g. a Uvicorn process running your FastAPI application).
+Each of these containers running your app would normally have **just one process** (e.g. a Uvicorn process running your ReadyAPI application).
 They would all be **identical containers**, running the same thing, but each with its own process, memory, etc. That way you would take advantage of **parallelization** in **different cores** of the CPU, or even in **different machines**.

 And the distributed container system with the **load balancer** would **distribute the requests** to each one of the containers with your app **in turns**.
 So, each request could be handled by one of the multiple **replicated containers** running your app.